 Let Oomnitza be your single source of truth!

-You'll get visibility of all the network devices in your organization as data from vCenter is automatically transformed into consumable information and actionable insights.
+You'll get visibility of servers in your organization as data from vCenter is automatically transformed into consumable information and actionable insights.

 Connect Oomnitza and vCenter in minutes